muratkeremozcan/rocket-cypress/test-plan.md

 Due to the nature of the SUT, the observability of consistent results may not always be possible.
 Utilize visual-AI tests where it can address this problem.
 For cases visual-UI cannot add value, manual testing will be utilized.

-[Systematic Exploratory Testing](https://www.developsense.com/resources.html#exploratory) will be encouraged for all test activities.
+[Systematic Exploratory Testing](https://www.developsense.com/resources.html#exploratory) will be encouraged for all manual test activities.

 Manual testing will be preferred over unreliable automation due to the SUT nature, or automation that costs more in maintenance than value-add in fault-detection.